What is pneumonia?

 Pneumonia is an infectious/inflammatory disorder of the lung parenchyma.
 The lungs are filled with thousands of tiny bronchi, which end in smaller sacs known as alveoli which contain tiny blood vessels.
 Oxygen is added to the blood and carbon dioxide removed via the alveoli.
 Pneumonia causes these alveoli to fill with pus and fluids which affect the lung’s ability to exchange gases.

-- Bacterial – Many types of bacteria can cause pneumonia in cats including Streptococcus, Chlamydia felis, Yersinia Pestis (the bacteria responsible for pneumonic plague), Pasteurella multocida, Staphylococcus, Bordetella and more.
+- Bacterial – Many types of bacteria can cause pneumonia in cats including Streptococcus, Chlamydia felis, Yersinia pestis (the bacteria responsible for pneumonic plague), Pasteurella multocida, Staphylococcus, Bordetella and more.
 Often it develops secondary to a viral infection or aspiration.
 This type of bacteria may develop as a secondary to a viral infection when the cat’s natural defences are already weakened.
 It is also possible for bacterial pneumonia to originate from elsewhere in the body.

 - Aspiration – Inhalation of gastric contents during vomiting or administration of medications.
 Cats are particularly vulnerable to aspiration pneumonia when given mineral oils to treat hairballs or have a recent history of general anesthesia.
 Cats who are chronic vomiters and cats with a cleft palate are also at greater risk of developing aspiration pneumonia.
-Inhalation of a foreign substance such as a grass awn can lead to inflammation of the lungs as well as bacterial infection.
+Inhalation of a foreign substance such as a grass awn can lead to inflammation of the lungs as well as a bacterial infection.

 The most common symptom of pneumonia is a moist cough and dyspnea (difficulty breathing).